Back to Blog

 Recurrent Nets introduce a new concept called “hidden state”, which is simply another input based on previous layer outputs.
 But wait, if this is based on previous layer outputs, how do I get it for the first run?
 Simple, just start it with zeros.

 RNNs are fed in a different way than feedforward networks.
-Because we are working with sequences, the order that we input the data matters, this is why each time we feed the net, we have to input a single item in the sequence. for example if it’s a stock price, we input the stock price for each day.
-If it’s a text we enter a single letter/word each time.
+Because we are working with sequences, the order that we input the data matters, this is why each time we feed the net, we have to input a single item in the sequence.
+For example, if it’s a stock price, we input the stock price for each day.
+If it’s a text, we enter a single letter/word each time.

 Inputs

-Input tensor: This tensor should be 1 single step in the sequence.
-If your total sequence is for example 100 characters of text, then the input will be 1 single character of text
+• Input tensor: This tensor should be 1 single step in the sequence.
+If your total sequence is for example 100 characters of text, then the input will be 1 single character of text.

-Hidden state tensor: This tensor is the hidden state.
+• Hidden state tensor: This tensor is the hidden state.
 Remember for the first run of each entire sequence, this tensor will be filled with zeros.
-Following the example above If you have 10 sequences of 100 characters each (a text of 1000 characters in total) then for each sequence you will generate a hidden state filled with zeros.
+Following the example above, if you have 10 sequences of 100 characters each (a text of 1000 characters in total) then for each sequence you will generate a hidden state filled with zeros.

 Weight Matrices

-Input Dense: Dense matrix used to compute inputs (just like feedforward).
+• Input Dense: Dense matrix used to compute inputs (just like feedforward).

-Hidden Dense: Dense matrix used to compute hidden state input.
+• Hidden Dense: Dense matrix used to compute hidden state input.

-Output Dense: Dense matrix used to compute the result of activation(input_dense + hidden_dense)
+• Output Dense: Dense matrix used to compute the result of activation(input_dense + hidden_dense).

 Outputs

-.
+• New hidden state: New hidden state tensor which is activation(input_dense + hidden_dense).
 You will use this as input on the next iteration in the sequence.

 Recurrent Neural Network (RNN) Layer Code